Ticket #22 (closed defect: fixed)

 }

-Changed 5 years ago by lincoln
+comment:3 Changed 16 years ago by lincoln

 we'll just have to address this each time it breaks - part of the problem here is that jrobbo's sources keep changing.